vmware-archive/cbapi/server_apis/proto/README.md

 Begining with 5.2, changes were made to how Posix (linux/OS X) processes are mapped into process documents within CarbonBlack Enterprise Response.
 When Cb Response was first developed, the focus was on the Windows OS where processes are relatively expensive and process creation occurs infrequently.
-This it made sense to map a single process to a single back-end SOLR document.
+Thus it made sense to map a single process to a single back-end SOLR document.
 In a Posix world, the model does not work as well.
-In Posix there are two system calls are used to control how processes are created they are:
+In Posix there are two system calls which are used to control how processes are created they are:

 * fork() - which causes the process to copy itself into a new process id, but maintian the same image and open handles as the parent.